This corned beef leprechaun cheeseball is sure to make everyone laugh. This is the best appetizer for your St.Patrick’s day party!

 Two words.
 Leprechaun.
 Cheeseball.
 I mean have you ever?!
 There aren’t a lot of times that I create something and it makes me giddy, this guy, this guy made me giddy.
 He is just begging you to take him with you to your St.Patricks day celebration or even lunch at work on the 17th of March.

 Honestly I’m not one to really celebrate St.Patricks day.
 I’m not Irish and I don’t drink alcohol so theres that… However if I was invited to a celebration you bet your bottom that I would be bringing this corned beef leprechaun cheeseball.
 I mean can you imagine the hit of the party he would be!

+- Use a stand mixer.
 The best thing about cheeseballs is how fast they are to make.
-As long as you've got your cream cheese at room temperature you can literally make it in like 10 minutes or less.
-Just pop all the ingredients into your mixer and let 'er whirl.
+As long as you’ve got your cream cheese at room temperature you can literally make it in 10 minutes or less.
+Just pop all the ingredients into your stand mixer and let ‘er whirl.

+- Get your hands wet.
 I found the easiest way to form the gooey room temperature mixture into a ball is to get your hands wet.
-It prevents the cheeseball from sticking to you and lets you shape it quickly, then you wrap it up and pop it in the fridge to firm up. so easy.
+It prevents the cheeseball from sticking to you and lets you shape it quickly, then wrap it up in plastic wrap and pop it in the fridge to firm up.

 - 1/4 lb. deli corned beef, diced

 - 2 packages cream cheese, at room temperature

 - 1 cup chopped pecans

 - 1 green bell pepper for the hat

 - small piece of yellow bell pepper for the hat